-Consideration of the disclosure by the Money Laundering Reporting Officer
+Consideration of the disclosure by the Money Laundering Reporting Officer think relevant e.g.:

 Upon receipt of a disclosure report, the MLRO must note the date of receipt on his section of the report and acknowledge receipt of it.
 They should also advise you of the timescale within which he expects to respond to you.